|

 Dragons, and indeed, there are many similarities in the rules

+and style.
 The seeds of role-playing had actually been

 laid much earlier, however.
 At the time Chainmail was written,